imanfakhar/jQuery-Multiple-Elements-Cycle/README.md

 		<tr>
 			<td>jumpTo</td>
-			<td>Selector to use as a Jump To List.
+			<td>Selector to use as a jump to.
+Should have a data-position="" attribute.
 See the #jumpToDemo in the demo/index.html</td>
 			<td>Selector String (eg #id, .class)</td>
 			<td>false</td>
 		</tr>